1979 South Korean coup d'état

-The coup d'état of December Twelfth or the 12·12 Military Insurrection was a mutiny which took place on December 12, 1979, in South Korea, where a secret society of military officers known as Hanahoe led by Major General Chun Doo-hwan mutinied against the Chief of Staff of the Republic of Korea Army General Jeong Seung-hwa.
+The coup d'état of December Twelfth or the 12·12 Military Insurrection was a mutiny which took place on 12 December 1979, in South Korea, where a secret society of military officers known as Hanahoe led by Major General Chun Doo-hwan mutinied against the Chief of Staff of the Republic of Korea Army General Jeong Seung-hwa.
 The coup led to Chun strengthening his military and political position in South Korea, leading to his outright seizure of power as president in 1980.

 Background

 The assassination of the 3rd President of South Korea, Park Chung Hee, on 26 October 1979 had thrown South Korea into a state of political turmoil.
-Prime Minister Choi Kyu-hah immediately became acting President and declared a state of martial law throughout the nation except Jeju Province.
-He appointed Chief of Staff of the Army General Jeong Seung-hwa to oversee the martial law operation.
+Prime Minister Choi Kyu-hah immediately became acting President and declared a state of martial law across the nation with the exception of Jeju Province.
+He appointed Chief of Staff of the Army General Jeong Seung-hwa to oversee the operation of martial law.
 Jeong appointed Major General Chun Doo-hwan, commander of the Defence Security Command to investigate Park's assassination.
 Jeong, Chun and Chairman of the Joint Chiefs of Staff Kim Jong-hwan were then the most powerful figures in the military.

-According to official investigations, President Park's assassin and director of KCIA Kim Jae-gyu had approached Jeong, who was present at the scene of the assassination (though not a witness) to take command of the situation after Park's assassination, but Jeong refused.
+According to official investigations, President Park's assassin and director of KCIA Kim Jae-gyu had approached Jeong, who was present at the scene of the assassination (though not a witness) to take command of the situation after his assassination, but Jeong refused.

 Chun, who harbored political ambitions, was a rival to Jeong, given that the Military Security Command served as a hedge against any potential military coup under President Park.
 Jeong moved to reassign Chun, Roh Tae-woo, and other members of Hanahoe to less important posts to sideline them and prevent Hanahoe’s rise.
-Fearing their careers were at stake, Chun and the rest of Hanahoe moved before Jeong could completely sideline them.
+Fearing their careers were at stake, Chun and the rest of Hanahoe moved before Jeong could render them politically impotent.